Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Case 1: residential chain break

-Borrower exchanges contracts on the sale of their existing home (completion in 8 weeks) but needs to complete on a new purchase in 2 weeks.
-A closed bridge funds the purchase; the sale proceeds repay it on completion.
+Borrower has exchanged on the sale of their existing home but needs to complete a purchase before sale proceeds arrive.

 • Regulated: yes